 Kalash or Ghatasthapana

-2) Take a Kalash(preferably of brass).
+2) Take a Kalash(preferably of brass) draw a holy Swastik symbol and write Om on the pot with Roli .
 Fill it with holy water(full).Cover with a lid fill it with Akshata (Unbroken rice)

 3) Take a silver coin having picture of Maa Durga and immerse it into the Kalash.Tie the sacred thread(Moli)on the neck of the Kalash.

-4)Take an unpeeled coconut,wrap with a red colored cloth and the tie sacred thread(Moli), place it on top of the Kalash.
+4)Take an unpeeled coconut,wrap with a red coloured cloth and the tie sacred thread(Moli), place it on top of the Kalash.

 7) Invoke Maa Durga and pray to come into the house and reside in the Kalash during the Navaratri days.
 First light Akhand Jyoti, perform Aarti with Deepak by showing lamp (filled with ghee) Dhup and Agarbatti(incense sticks)to the kalash and nine forms Maa Durga, offer roli, scent, flowers, garland of flowers. offer betel leaves, cardamom, cloves, betel nuts(Supari) fruits and sweets(Bhog) and holy water to the Kalash, Maa Durga and Durva grass to the coconut.
 Distribute prasad to all the people who are present there.

-8) On the ninth day with the end of Navratri, shoots grow up to a certain length.
-Take the shoots from the soil pot and give to the persons as prasad of Maa Durga, present there after the nine days of Navratri.
+8) On the ninth day with the end of Navaratri, shoots grow up to a certain length.
+Take the shoots from the soil pot and give to the persons as Prasad of Maa Durga, present there, after the nine days of Navratri.
 Sprinkle the holy water of the Kalash in the whole house and on the members of the house for the blessings of Maa Durga And Lord Ganesha(coconut)

 Items to be arranged for the Ghata Sthapana and Puja are as follows: